RebelsBoss/AWS_Elastic_Disaster_Recovery/README.md

 1. In CloudWatch → Alarms → Create alarm.
 2. Metric: `CWAgent / <instance> / Processor % Processor Time (or any stable metric).`

-Conditions:
+3. Conditions:

-Period = 60 seconds;
+   - Period = 60 seconds;

-Evaluation periods = 2;
+   - Evaluation periods = 2;

-Condition: Lower < 0 (less than zero – this will not happen in a live metric).
+   - Condition: `Lower < 0` (less than zero – this will not happen in a live metric).

-Additional configuration → Treat missing data as = Breaching.
+4. Additional configuration → Treat missing data as = Breaching.
 Then:

-when data is available → metric ≥ 0 → alarm = OK;
+   - when data is available → metric ≥ 0 → alarm = `OK`;

-when data is not available (server/agent/network down) → missing → alarm = ALARM.
+   - when data is not available (server/agent/network down) → missing → alarm = `ALARM`.

 ## **Documentation**